CAC 40

 The CAC 40 ([kak kaʁɑ̃t]) (Cotation Assistée en Continu) is a benchmark French stock market index.
 The index represents a capitalization-weighted measure of the 40 most significant stocks among the 100 largest market caps on the Euronext Paris (formerly the Paris Bourse).
 It is a price return index.
 It is one of the main national indices of the pan-European stock exchange group Euronext alongside Euronext Amsterdam's AEX, Euronext Brussels' BEL20, Euronext Dublin's ISEQ 20, Euronext Lisbon's PSI-20 and the Oslo Bors OBX Index.

 It is an index without dividends.

-Cotation every working day from 9:00 a.m. to 5:30 p.m..
+Cotation operates every working day from 9:00 a.m. to 5:30 p.m.
 It is updated every 15 seconds.

 History

-The CAC 40 takes its name from the Paris Bourse's early automation system Cotation Assistée en Continu (Continuous Assisted Quotation).
-Its base value of 1,000 was set on 31 December 1987, equivalent to a market capitalisation of 370,437,433,957.70 French francs.
+The CAC 5 and the CAC 40 take their name from the Paris Bourse's early automation system Cotation Assistée en Continu (Continuous Assisted Quotation).
+CAC 5, inaugurated on 23 June 1986, was a version of the Toronto Computer Assisted Trading System, the first fully automated trading system.
+CAC 5 consisted of Leroy-Somer, LVMH, Synthélabo, Eurocom and UCB.
+CAC 40's base value of 1,000 was set on 31 December 1987, equivalent to a market capitalisation of 370,437,433,957.70 French francs.
 On 1 December 2003, the index's weighting system switched from being dependent on total market capitalisation to free float market cap only, in line with other leading indices.